 There is also a Knook Beginner Kit for Kids and an Expanded Knook Beginner Kit.
 The former has larger hooks for little hands, and the latter has more hooks and cords for working in different yarn weights.

-Pros and Cons with Knooking
+Knooking Pros and Cons

 The only way to find out if you like a craft is to give it a go yourself, but it can be helpful to know in advance what other people say are the easiest and hardest parts of the craft.
 People who are familiar with knitting and crochet find that their knowledge is an asset in many ways, but that Knooking is just different enough from each of them that it can feel a little awkward at first.
 However, many people who know all three crafts have said that they found it much easier to learn Knooking than knitting and perhaps even easier than crochet.
 The motions of Knooking tend to feel less awkward to crocheters than knitters.

 One downside of the Knook is that there's a cord in your way every time you're trying to make a stitch.
-There is a learning curve and after some practice this won't feel so cumbersome, but it can be difficult for beginners to get used to.
+There is a learning curve, and after some practice, this won't feel so cumbersome, but it can be difficult for beginners to get used to.
 People who already knit successfully may find that there's not a need to add Knooking to their repertoire, while people who prefer crochet may see this as a convenient way to incorporate some knit styles into their work.
 It is especially handy to be able to switch between Knooking and traditional crochet to create hybrid projects without having to switch back and forth between needles and hooks.

 The Knook Beginner Set is a good value for the money.
 The quality of the tools, instructions, and four beginner patterns are all above satisfactory.
 For those who need a lot of help getting started with a new craft such as this, there are plenty of additional resources available, especially through the Leisure Arts website.
-Another great resource is the I'd Rather by Knooking Blog.
+Another great resource is the I'd Rather be Knooking Blog.

-Here to Get Knooking Patterns
+Where to Get Knooking Patterns

-The best available Knooking patterns are the ones found in books dedicated specifically to this niche technique.
+The best available Knooking patterns are the ones found in books explicitly dedicated to this niche technique.
 Leisure Arts has published several of these including Learn to Knook, Knook Dishcloths by Starla Kramer, Simple Scarves Made with the Knook by Margaret Willson, and Cozy Knits Made with the Knook.
 You can also search Ravelry for Knook patterns (which may be filed under either crochet or knitting so include both in your search); there are about two dozen free Knooking patterns linked through the site.